Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

-This clearly shows that the mass of the dilaton composed of scalar bilinear is dominantly supplied by the gluon condensate, in agreement with the lattice results for scalar QCD\cite{LS1,LS2,LS3}.
+This clearly shows that the mass of the $\chi'$-dilaton (mostly composed of scalar bilinear) is dominantly supplied by the gluon condensate.
+This is in agreement with the results from the lattice simulation for the scalar QCD and some other related nonperturbative computations~\cite{Iida:2006fe,Iida:2007qp,Iida:2008cq,Imai:2014tea,Imai:2014yxa}, even though the composite scalar mass ($\sim 280$ GeV) is smaller than the order of the inverse of lattice spacing (i.e. the cutoff scale $\sim \Lambda_{\rm hQCD} = {\cal O} ({\rm TeV})$) due to the assumed small-anomalous dimension $a$ at the LOSS limit.

-Before closing this {section}, we want to emphasize that indeed, how to choose the value of anomalous dimension $a$ is not important.
-As long as the value of $a$ is small, we can always expand the anomalous term as $\chi ^a =1+a \ln \chi + {\cal O}(a^2)$ and neglect all the higher order corrections.
-Then by making use of the stationary condition in Eq.(\ref{stationary}), terms proportional to $\lambda_a$ can be replaced with $\lambda_\chi$, so we are only left with one possible combined variable $(a \cdot \lambda_a)$ entering into all the effective couplings.
-Actually, this striking fact also implies that even in evaluating cross sections involving the dilaton $\chi'$, only the combination of $(a \cdot \lambda_a)$ can be observed and be determined from the experiment.
-Once we fix the free parameter $m_{\chi '}$ in our model, this factor will also be fixed to a constant automatically.
-So in practice, the phenomenology of this model will not be affected by the value we choose for the small anomalous dimension $a$, {which makes this model more predictive}.
+Before closing this section, we emphasize that as long as the value of $a$ is small enough ($a \ll 1$) the scale-anomaly effect arising from the perturbative expansion as $\chi ^a =1+a \ln \chi + {\cal O}(a^2)$ always takes a combined form as $(a \cdot \lambda_a)$ (up to ${\cal O}(a^2)$) when entering into all the effective couplings (with making use of the stationary condition in Eq.(\ref{stationary})).
+Therefore, the mass of $\chi'$ dilaton is fixed to the number in Eq.(\ref{values}) whatever the anomalous dimension $a$ has been taken.
+It also implies that even in evaluating cross sections involving the dilaton $\chi'$, only the combination of $(a \cdot \lambda_a)$ can be observed and determined from the experiment.
+Once we fix the mixing angle $\theta$, the factor $(a \cdot \lambda_a)$ will also be fixed to a constant automatically.
+So in practice, the phenomenology of this model will not be affected by the value we choose for the small anomalous dimension $a$, which makes this model more predictive.